MU-HPDI/postgres-extensions-with-cuda/README.md

 3. Navigate to the project directory: `cd postgres-extensions-with-cuda`
 4. Create a build directory: `mkdir build`
 5. Insert dummy data into the database: `make insert`
-6. Build the project: `make clean all`
+6. Build the project: `make clean extension`

 ## Usage